webtor-io/helm-charts/README.md

     secret: client1-secret
 ```

+**Don't forget to change values of name, apiKey and secret.**

-Also make sure that you have the latest version of `helmfile.yaml`
+Also make sure that you have the latest version of `helmfile.yaml`.

 And do `sudo helmfile --helm-binary=microk8s.helm apply` to apply changes.